Founder involvement is part of the offer

 Good work accounts for budget, implementation speed, tracking quality, market pressure, and what the client can realistically ship.

 The operating loop is intentionally simple.
-The hard part is not naming more tactics.
-The hard part is deciding what deserves attention first.
+The difficult part is deciding what deserves attention first when several tactics look plausible.

 We look at the site, account, rankings, search demand, conversion path, tracking setup, and the business goal behind the work.